 For example.
-You use the paper towel like my boyfriend to dry your hands in a public restroom at a store.
+You use the paper towel like my friend to dry your hands in a public restroom at a store.
 Assuming you did a good job washing your hands you should now be germ free.
 Then you take that paper towel and use it to open the bathroom door.
 Germ free check!

 What about however, when you venture further into the store?

 In the store you come into contact with carts, produce, boxes of cereal, money, the pen you use to write your check (or god forbid the ATM machine), plus a slew of other objects that thousands of folks before you have touched.
 Your point with using the paper towel to avoid germs has now been blown to heck and back because I assure you, all those other objects you’ve now touched are covered with germs of people who also came out of that bathroom but didn’t wash their hands and now sadly those germs are on you.

 Is it worth it to have used the paper towel?